-But be cautious any time anyone offers anything that is “free,” because you’ll often be required to pay for it after the fact.
+Be cautious anytime anyone offers anything that is “free,” because you’ll often be required to pay for it after the fact.
 If someone approaches you and tries to put something on your body, refuse firmly and give anything they did put on you back to them immediately.

-No matter who you are or where you go, there is a chance someone could use a card skimmer to steal your credit card information.
+No matter who you are or where you go, there’s a chance someone could use a card skimmer to steal your credit card information.

 Credit cards have come a long way over the years in terms of payment security, and pretty much every credit card out there will have fraud protection.
-But that doesn’t mean credit card fraud isn’t a major headache.
+That doesn’t mean credit card fraud isn’t still a major concern.

 When you’re using your card at an ATM or at the pump, pay attention to the card reader.
 Does it stick out farther than normal?
 Is the card reader loose?

-Some petrol stations put a seal over the card reader panel so you know it hasn’t been tampered with, so make sure to check that as well.
+Some gas stations put a seal over the card reader panel so you know it hasn’t been tampered with, so check that as well.
 If anyone makes an excuse to be close to you (which is already a bit of a red flag because of COVID-19 and social distancing measures), they may be trying to steal your card details with a handheld wireless device.

-Credit card skimmers can use Near Field Communication (NFC) and radio-frequent identification (RFID) devices to steal your credit card information.
+Credit card skimmers can also use near-field communication and radio-frequency identification devices to steal your credit card information.

 While it’s not nearly as common as people using skimmers on ATMs or other card readers, it can still happen.
 Contactless credit cards and EMV chip cards are not immune, either — cards still come with a magnetic stripe that RFID readers can grab information from and NFC devices can read your contactless card.

 Of course, chip and contactless cards both have built-in safety nets that make it harder for scammers to actually use your credit card details once they have them.
-But that doesn’t make it impossible.
+That doesn’t make it impossible, though.

 The best thing you can do is monitor your accounts for suspicious activity and make sure you keep your wallet in a secure place (your back pocket does not qualify) while you travel.
 If you want to go all-out against contactless scanners, you can buy an RFID-blocking wallet, but there is debate in the payments security space over whether they are a worthwhile purchase.

-Free Wi-Fi networks can be a godsend when you are traveling — especially if you don’t have a roaming data package for your phone.
+Free Wi-Fi networks can be a godsend when you are travelling — especially if you don’t have a roaming data package for your phone.

-But public Wi-Fi hotspots are almost always lax on security, which means someone can steal personal information while you use the network.
-If you do use a public network at a coffee shop, airport or other public space, be wary of logging into any sensitive sites like your bank or medical profiles.
+However, public Wi-Fi hot spots are almost always lax on security.
+That means someone can steal personal information while you use the network, including bank and credit card account information if you log in while using them.
+If you do use a public network at a coffee shop, airport or other public space, be wary of logging in to any sensitive sites like your bank or medical profiles.

-Not all VPNs are created equal, so make sure you do your research on the best one for your needs.
-Can you find a VPN that costs less than $10 per year?
+Not all VPNs are created equal, so do your research on the best one for your needs.
+Can you find a VPN that costs less than £8 ($10) per year?
 Yes.
 Is that VPN worth it?
 Debatable.

-If you have a smartphone or other device, make sure it is password protected.
+In addition, if you have a smartphone or other device, make sure it’s password protected.
 Most people likely have some sort of passcode set up on their phone — especially since the inception of fingerprint and facial IDs on smartphones.
-But you may not think about the importance of a strong password on your personal laptop or tablet.
+You may not think about the importance of a strong password on your personal laptop or tablet, though.

-Making sure all of your devices have a password or PIN set up so that if the worst case happens and they get stolen, someone will have a much harder time breaking into it.
+Set up a password or PIN on all your devices so if the worst case happens and they get stolen, someone will have a much harder time breaking into them.

-Travel scams are more common than you might think — tens of thousands of people report being scammed each year.
+Travel scams are more common than you might think — tens of thousands of Brits report being scammed every year.
+Between 2021 and 2022, Action Fraud — the U.K.’s national reporting centre for fraud and cybercrime — saw a substantial increase of over 120% in holiday and travel related fraud.

-Scammers are smart, and many scams target specific groups of individuals who may be more vulnerable while traveling, such as women traveling alone, older travellers and kids.
+Scammers are smart, and many scams target specific groups of individuals who may be more vulnerable while travelling, such as women travelling alone, older travellers and kids.

 Travel is meant to be a fun and rewarding experience, and getting scammed can put a real damper on any trip.

-Knowing the kinds of scams that exist can help you protect yourself and your travelling companions while you are away from home, and hopefully, this guide has outlined how to spot some of the most common dangers.
+Knowing the kinds of scams that exist can help you protect yourself and your travelling companions while you are away from home.
+Hopefully, this guide has outlined how to spot some of the most common dangers.

 Welcome to The Points Guy!